 Also on display is the diversity of influences Chris has picked up along the way: Duane Allman, Jeff Beck, Wes Montgomery, B.B.
-King, Paco de Lucia, nods to these greats and more can be found in Chris' full album offering.
+King, Paco de Lucia, nods to these greats and more can be heard on Chris' full 14-song offering.

 Chris' musical endeavors began on classical piano at age 7, eventually bringing him to the guitar at age 16.
 Taken in by classic rock players at first, Chris found his way into Blues and Jazz, always incorporating the tones and techniques of each style to make it his own.
 Encouraged by his teacher and mentor, Frank Dawson, Chris studied and attained a Bachelor of Music in Jazz Guitar from Roosevelt University's Chicago Musical College.
-While a full-time student, Chris was performing full time at Chicago's Second City in Tony & Tina's Wedding, a faux Italian-American musical that was one of the longest running theater shows in Chicago history.
+While a full-time student, Chris was performing full time at Chicago's Second City in Tony & Tina's Wedding, a faux Italian-American wedding musical that was one of the longest running theater shows in Chicago history.

 While still a cast member at Tony & Tina's, Chris performed regularly on Chicago's original music scene with various bands including his own Funk band called Soul Farmer.
-Also at this time, Chris appeared on several episodes of the nationally syndicated Jenny Jones Show, spoofing the travelling musicians from the movie, There's Something About Mary.
+Also at this time, Chris appeared on several episodes of the nationally syndicated Jenny Jones Show, spoofing the traveling musicians from the movie, There's Something About Mary.

-After his college studies finished, Chris continued to play across the Chicago music scene and ended up performing with bassist/singer Sam Cockrell from 1999-2006.
-With Sam, Chris toured the US and Canada, released 2 albums, I'm In The Business and Colorblind, as well as recorded and performed with Wayne Jackson and Andrew Love of The Memphis Horns.
-With Sam and other Blues artists, Chris shared stages and bills with many diverse acts: The Fabulous Thunderbirds, Lonnie Mack, Buddy Guy, Digital Underground, George Clinton, Lonnie Brooks, Koko Taylor, Joey DeFrancesco, and many others.
+After his college studies finished, Chris continued to play across the Chicago music scene and ended up performing with Bassist/Singer Sam Cockrell from 1999-2005.
+With Sam, Chris toured the US and Canada, released 2 albums, I'm In The Business, and Colorblind, as well as recorded and performed with Wayne Jackson and Andrew Love of The Memphis Horns.
+In 2000, Chris was awarded the Albert King Award for best unsigned blues guitarist at the International Blues Challenge in Memphis, TN.

 In 2018, Chris began performing with Soundtracks of a Generation, first playing in their Soul Commitments/Van Morrison show.
 This relationship has developed as Chris and former radio DJ, Doug James, have partnered with Chris now running the STOAG office as Office Manager, as well as being a performer/musical director on several tribute shows including: Aretha Franklin, Joe Cocker, The Last Waltz, Desert Rock, Lake Street Dive, and more.
 Soundtracks has put on shows in many theaters in the Chicago area and continues to branch out into the Midwest.